 When to File a Quiet Title Action Alleging Co-Ownership

-There are many reasons why quiet title actions when there are allegations of c0-ownerships.
+There are many reasons why quiet title actions may arise when there are allegations of co-ownerships.
 Some common reasons include:

 - Constructive Trust